WLAN-Pi/wlanpi-profiler/README.md

 The WLAN designer may desire to factor the capabilities of expected clients in their design output.

-The WLAN troubleshooter may understand better what they are looking for when knowing the capabilities of the client.
+The WLAN troubleshooter may understand better issues they are uncovering when knowing the capabilities of the client.

 ## this matters because capabilities vary